bspreston10/bspreston10/README.md

 ![header](https://github.com/bspreston10/bspreston10/blob/main/header.png)

 ## About Me ☕
-I'm a financial data analyst and aspiring quant researcher passionate about uncovering patterns in markets through rigorous analysis, research, and modeling.
-My work blends mathematics, economics, and machine learning to build systems that make sense of noisy, high-frequency financial data.
+🎓 I’m an Economics graduate from the University of Connecticut, with advanced specialization in Data Science & Business Analytics from the University of Texas at Austin, McCombs School of Business.

-## Education 🏫
+📈 As a financial data analyst and aspiring quantitative researcher, I’m driven by the challenge of decoding markets through systematic research, mathematical modeling, and machine learning.

-- Studied **Economics** at **University of Connecticut**
+🔍 My work focuses on uncovering hidden structure in noisy, high-frequency financial data — merging tools from econometrics, statistical learning, and computational finance to build robust, data-driven trading and research systems.

-- Studied **Data Science** at **University of Texas McCombs School of Business**
+🧠 I’m passionate about bridging theory and practice — whether it’s testing market anomalies, designing execution strategies, or modeling risk dynamics — always with a bias toward clarity, rigor, and real-world impact.

 ## Socials 🌐
 <p align="center">